rajkbess/hackathon/README.md

 * `cordapp/src/main/java/net/corda/yourcode`, for other new classes (e.g. flows, web APIs) written in Java
 * `cordapp/src/main/kotlin/net/corda/yourcode`, for other new classes (e.g. flows, web APIs) written in Kotlin

+## Cloning and importing the repository in IntelliJ

+TODO

 ## Running the network

 There are three ways of setting up the network: